Milton Wright Finds His Way Back 'Home'

 “I remember waking up and hearing doctors in my room talking about stopping my treatment,” he said.
 "They said 'We don't think your heart can handle it.'
 But I knew there were no other options.
 I told them, 'Let's keep going.'”

-Within a few days, Wright's condition improved and he was moved back to Seattle Children's Cancer Care Unit.
+Within a few days, Wright's condition improved and he was moved back to Seattle Children's Cancer and Blood Disorders Center - Inpatient.
 He would go on to have a bone marrow transplant and has been cancer-free ever since – for nearly five years.

 “I am so grateful to Seattle Children's for every day I'm alive, every day I've survived.
 Now I want to make my life count,” Wright said.